BinaryIgor/blog/posts/how-many-http-requests-per-second-can-a-single-machine-handle.md

 * **high_load**: 1000 requests per second - 4 machines x 250 RPS
 * **very_high_load**: 4000 requests per second - 4 machines x 1000 RPS

-To test *sustained load* and see whether we experience a performance degradation, I have also run a few *long* variations of these profiles for ~ 10 minutes: every second, for 600 seconds, a certain number of requests was issued.
+To test *sustained load* and see whether we experience a performance degradation, I have also run a few *long variations* of these profiles for ~ 10 minutes: every second, for 600 seconds, a certain number of requests was issued.

+[All test results](https://github.com/BinaryIgor/code-examples/tree/master/single-machine-tests/load-test-results) shown below come from 1 test machine.
+Therefore, we need to multiply the request rate by 4, as tests were always run on 4 machines in parallel.

 ### Small machine - 1 CPU, 2 GB of memory